SilkePilon/Voyager/README.md

 ## Option 3: Run a dedicated Minecraft server

+If you dont have Java 21 installed already you can download it from [here](https://www.oracle.com/nl/java/technologies/downloads/#java21)

-Install the Fabric minecraft server following the instructions at https://fabricmc.net/use/server/, or use the below:
+Then install the Fabric minecraft server following the instructions at https://fabricmc.net/use/server/, or use the below:

 ```
 curl -OJ https://meta.fabricmc.net/v2/versions/loader/1.19/0.14.18/0.11.2/server/jar